nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-We would like to acknowledge the following third-party libraries, frameworks and sources for their use in Spend n Split:
+We would like to acknowledge the following third-party libraries, frameworks and sources for their use in Spend N Split:

 **Development**